 John Schoolcraft – Wise County

-The next meeting of the Virginia Coalfields Expressway Authority is planned for 2 p.m.
-December 15, 2020 at the Southern Gap Transportation and Logistics Center, 1102 Ovenbird Road, Grundy, Virginia.
+The board of the Virginia Coalfields Expressway Authority will meet at 3 p.m.
+Monday, December 11, 2023, at the Southern Gap Transportation & Logistics Center, 1102 Ovenbird Road, Grundy, VA.

-News release on the initial meeting, click here.
+News release on the June 26, 2023 meeting of the CFX Authority click here.